CBD legal – Is cannabidiol legal in Germany and Europe?

 1,0 % |

-Especially high tolerance limit |
+particularly high tolerance limit |

-If the THC level exceeds these limits, the product is considered not marketable and possibly even as Narcotics.
+If the THC level exceeds these limits, the product is considered not marketable and possibly even as narcotics.

 Are CBD suppositories or intimate products legal?